grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 First, [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) will be used for assembly, then Transrate can be used for evaluating the assembly.

 ## 1. Use Trinity on Mox to Assemble Transcriptome
+Use the trimmed data that was created in the previous section.
+Lives in:
+`/gscratch/srlab/graceac9/analyses/pycno/20220810_PSC2021_trimming`, and the trimmed files end in `.fq.gz`